Josh Thompson about blog projects

 You’ll never unsee this:

-👉 Take another look at where they put the guardrail
+👉 Take another look at where american municipalities put the guardrail.
+Quoting the author:

 By creating Clear Zones, roadway agencies can increase the likelihood that a roadway departure results in a safe recovery rather than a crash, and mitigate the severity of crashes that do occur. - Federal Highway Administration guidance on ‘clear zones’